-Accidents involving any sort of a vehicle crash are scary.
+Accidents involving any sort of vehicle crash are scary.
 It’s hard to know what to do when a crash happens, so we have a few pointers to help you get through:

 - Call 911 and request help.

-- The most important concern when a crash happens is concern for the people involved.
+- The most important concern when a crash happens is a concern for the people involved.
 Check to see if you or any passengers in your vehicle have been injured.
 Don’t hesitate to ask for medical help, even if you are not sure if the injuries are serious or not.